Dragoteryx/drg-music/README.md

 ```
 ``volume`` must be >= 0.
 By default, it's set to 100.

-The callback lets interact with the old volume.
+Return a Promise resolved with the old volume.

 #### Set a music to loop
 ```js